kkamkou/jqFenster/README.md

 Lightweight Modal Framework
 =============

 Powerful pop-up engine, that supports modal nesting and API.

-If you need a simple "show me the image", use Colorbox.
-If you need an image gallery, use the Pikachoose.
-Simple alternatives are: fancybox, lightbox  etc.
+If you need a simple "show me the image" solution - use Colorbox.
+If you need an image gallery - use Pikachoose.
+Simple modal alternatives are: fancybox, lightbox  etc.

 > [Examples and demo](http://kkamkou.github.com/jqFenster/)